SnowConvert AI - SQL Server-Azure Synapse Functional Differences¶

 Note

 As shown on line 6, there is a placeholder where the defined roles can be placed.
 There is room for one or several values separated by commas.
-Also, here, the use of single qoutes is mandatory for each of the values.
+Also, here, the use of single quotes is mandatory for each of the values.

 Best Practices¶